 - E. Cockx-Indestege, Eenen nyeuwen coock boeck.
 Kookboek samengesteld door Gheeraert Vorselman en gedrukt te Antwerpen in 1560. (‘A new cookbook by Gheeraert Vorselman’) Wiesbaden, 1971.

 - M.E.
 Milham, Platina: On Right Pleasure and Good Health: Critical Edition and Translation of “De Honesta Voluptate et Valetudine” (Medieval & Renaissance Texts & Studies, V. 168).
 Med.&Ren.
 Texts & Studies vol.168, Tempe/Arizona, 1998.
+Edition based on the manuscripts that predate the first printed edition (the oldest version is from 1468).

 - W.L.
 Braekman, “Een belangrijke middelnederlandse bron voor Vorselmans’ Nyeuwen Coock Boeck (1560)” (An important Middle-dutch source for Vorselman’s New Cookbook’) .
 In: Volkskunde 87 (1986) pp. 1-24 (the first volume of KANTL Gent 15).
 Manuscript KANTL Gent 15: on this site there is an edition in progress of this manuscript, with translations in modern Dutch and English.
 The first volume is completed, the second volume is almost done.